Time Management Tips

 I’ve been following a rich discussion on Time Management on the T&D Training and Development LinkedIN group.
-One of the group members recently asked if there was a good way to capture all of the great tips located within the discussion.
+One of the group members recently asked if there was a good way to capture all of the great time management tips located within the discussion.
 So, in the interest of Time Management, I took it upon myself to synthesize and organize the contributions.
 I will try to keep it updated as more comments are added.

 - Create schedules – when you will do email, return phone calls, or “get work done”